 Select the IPMC Profile as the filtering condition for the specific port.
 A summary of the designated profile will be shown by clicking the view button.

 Profile Management Button

-You can inspect the rules of the designated profile by using the button to list the rules associated with the designated profile.
+You can inspect the rules of the designated profile by using the associated with the designated profile.